Famous Fountain In Rome: A Visitor’s Guide

 One other tradition that you can partake in is the tossing of coins into the fountain.
 There are estimates that approximately €3,000 every day are tossed into the fountain for good luck.

 Made popular by the movie Three Coins In The Fountain, the legend has it that if you throw a coin with your right hand backwards over your left shoulder into the fountain and wish to return to Rome, you will.
-If you are wondering what happens with these coins, they are now regularly collected and donated to the Roman Catholic charity Caritas which is a nonprofit that provides food to the poor, which is better than the old process of allowing a Roman thief to scoop up the coins for himself.
+If you are wondering what happens with these coins, they are now regularly collected and donated to the Roman Catholic charity Caritas which is a nonprofit that provides food to the less fortunate, which is better than the old process of allowing a Roman thief to scoop up the coins for himself.
 Yes, he was arrested multiple times and died in 2013.

 The scenes of these famous movies have contributed to the fountain’s iconic status.
 People dream of seeing it and taking pictures of it at least once in their lifetime.

-The Fountain of the Four Rivers (La Fontana dei Quattro Fiumi)
+The Fountain Of The Four Rivers (La Fontana dei Quattro Fiumi)

 This fountain in Piazza Navona was designed in 1651 by Gian Lorenzo Bernini.
 It contains a copy of an Egyptian obelisk with the Pamphili family emblem of a dove with an olive twig.
 The four sides of the fountain represent the four major rivers of four continents: the Nile representing Africa, the Danube representing Europe, the Ganges representing Asia, and the Río de la Plata representing the Americas.